 You don’t have to create an account to use DementiaCareCentral, but if you do then you can access all of the interactive features and even create your own personal webpage – and it’s all free!
 Read more about creating an account

-The project described is supported by NIA Grant Number R44AG026227 from the National Institute on Aging.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute on Aging or the National Institutes of Health.

 There is a great need for more education and support tools for caregivers.
 There are currently over seven million Americans living with dementia, and most of them are cared for at home by a loved one.
 The negative impact of caregiving for someone with dementia has been well documented: caregivers’ physical and mental health often decline as they struggle to care for their loved ones.